Organisational structure of our business

 As part of our ongoing risk mitigation, we will:

-- Act promptly where a compliance breach has been identified or flagged
+- Act promptly where a compliance breach has been identified or flagged.

-- Continue to feedback lessons learnt into the compliance risk management process
+- Continue to feedback lessons learnt into the compliance risk management process.

-Our risk analysis
+Our risk assessment

 On the basis of the due diligence and analysis of the Mills & Reeve business and our supply chains carried out to date, we consider that Mills & Reeve is currently at a low risk of modern slavery and human trafficking in both the context of our own business and our supply chains.